Men are like steel. When they lose their temper, they lose their worth.Chuck Norris

 The shape of the hard steel cutting layer laminated to the softer low-carbon steel (or wrought iron) body was historically a simple flat plate in Western blades.
 This is also the case for Japanese plane blades, axes, and farming implements.
 But if you imagine Japanese blacksmiths would be satisfied with such a simple design for all applications, you don’t know the Japanese mind well.

-Notice the lighter-colored hard steel lamination wrapped up the chisel’s sides in the four photographs above forming a “U channel” of hardened steel adding necessary rigidity and strength.
+If Gentle Reader will look carefully at the blades pictured above, you will notice the lighter-colored hard steel lamination wrapped up the chisel’s sides in the four photographs above forming a “U channel” of hardened steel adding necessary rigidity and strength.
 This is a critical detail for Japanese chisels intended to be struck with a hammer.
-Interestingly, carving chisels are not typically made this way.
+Interestingly, Japanese carving chisels are not typically made this way, and are consequently structurally weaker.

 Plane blades are not subjected to the high loads chisels experience and so would not benefit from this structural detail.

-This clever and effective design detail is unique to Japanese tools to the best of my knowledge.
+This clever and effective design detail is unique to Japanese tools to the best of your humble servant’s knowledge.
 We will look at this design detail more in the next post in this series.

 What does any of this have to do with sharpening?
 Glad you asked.
 This design cleverly turns potential disadvantages into distinct advantages you need to understand when sharpening Japanese woodworking blades.